screwdriver-cd/guide/docs/about/appendix/domain.md

 ### Step

 A step is a named action that needs to be performed, usually a single shell command.
+In essence, Screwdriver runs `/bin/sh` in your terminal then executes all the steps; in rare cases, different terminal/shell setups may have unexpected behavior.
 If the command finishes with a non-zero exit code, the step is considered a failure.
+Environment variables will be passed between steps, within the same job.

 ### Container